-The expected values of the soft-estimated symbols (after the linear receiver and prior to the data detection) were characterized in \cite{Atz22,Atz21a} for a massive single-input multiple-output (SIMO) system with 1-bit ADCs.
-These expected values effectively capture the distortion in the transmit constellation due to the 1-bit quantization during both the channel estimation and the uplink data transmission, which directly depends on the signal-to-noise ratio (SNR).
-In this respect, it is demonstrated in \cite{Atz22} that the distortion at high SNR is such that the soft-estimated symbols resulting from the data symbols with the same phase become indistinguishable.
+Although all the aforementioned works focus on designing low-complexity and accurate data detection methods to improve the system's performance, they use the original transmit constellation as a reference.
+The expected values of the soft-estimated symbols (after the linear receiver and prior to data detection) were characterized in \cite{Atz22,Atz21a} for a massive single-input multiple-output (SIMO) system with 1-bit ADCs.
+These expected values effectively capture the distortion in the transmit constellation due to 1-bit quantization during both the channel estimation and the uplink data transmission, which directly depends on the SNR.
+In this respect, it was demonstrated in \cite{Atz22} that the distortion at high SNR is such that the soft-estimated symbols resulting from the data symbols with the same phase become indistinguishable.
 Hence, the amplitude information cannot be recovered at very high SNR.
-Simple single-UE data detection strategies based on the expected values of the soft-estimated symbols are proposed in \cite{Abd23} for independent and identically distributed (i.i.d.)
-Rayleigh fading channels.
+Furthermore, simple single-UE data detection strategies based on the expected values of the soft-estimated symbols were proposed in \cite{Abd23} for independent and identically distributed (i.i.d.)
+Rayleigh fading.